 Terrorism is generally regarded as a tool of the weak, resorted to when a fair fight is not an option.
 But this is an incomplete characterization, so it is far more telling to examine terrorism as a tool of the resourceful, the sly, and the inventive.

 And, perhaps most importantly, as the little brother of warfare.

-It is no coincidence that Churchill classified the Allied commandos deployed inside occupied Europe as “specially trained troops of the hunter class who can develop a reign of terror down these coasts.”1 These commandos were able to harness various forms of asymmetric warfare and stir up the insurgency that helped tip occupied Western Europe in the Allies’ favor.
+It is no coincidence that Churchill classified the Allied commandos deployed deep inside occupied Europe as “specially trained troops of the hunter class who can develop a reign of terror down these coasts.”1 These commandos were able to harness various forms of asymmetric warfare and stir up the insurgency that helped tip occupied Western Europe in the Allies’ favor.
 When these commando operations began, the Allied forces in Europe were demoralized and nearly defeated.
 They had been pushed back to the coasts and were at risk of being overrun.
 When the Allied commando actions ended, it was the Axis powers who were in full retreat, and the war was all but over.

 The asymmetric is synonymous with the unconventional: any means of violence that somehow steps outside the box of traditional conflict, or incinerates the box entirely.
 Commandos, then, are military men who use asymmetric means to drastically magnify the perceived potential of the forces they’re allied with.
 Sometimes they use subterfuge, sometimes sabotage, sometimes assassination – but always using dissimulation and always coming at the enemy from an angle left unprotected and unguarded.
 And they always seek to stoke fear and unease within the groups they target.

 So where does the commando begin and the terrorist end?